bprpisync/stash/README.md

 A collection of my plugins for [Stash](https://stashapp.cc/) that add new browsing, importing, and customization features to your Stash instance.

-> **Install once, update from Stash.**
-> Add this repository's `index.yml` as a plugin source and Stash can install and update the plugins listed below.

 ---

 ## Installation